Techievena/Techievena.github.io/_posts/2016-12-29-personal-time-machine.md

 This is called Time-series modelling in which we collect a dataset of events that have happened over a period of time and predict the future by analyzing such dataset.

 **This winter I was pondering over how to continue learning Data Analytics and Machine Learning; when a senior of mine, (Raj Anand) suggested that he'd give me a series of problems to work-out and it proved to be the best way to be in touch with the algorithms and commands in R as Data Analytics is a application-based field.
 So, this was one of them.
-Here is the <a href="https://github.com/Techievena/Retail-Analysis/blob/master/data.txt" target="\_blank">problem</a> and here is the [dataset](https://github.com/Techievena/Retail-Analysis/blob/master/Retail Analytics.xlsx) I was given to workout upon.
+Here is the [problem](https://github.com/Techievena/Retail-Analysis/blob/master/data.txt) and here is the [dataset](https://github.com/Techievena/Retail-Analysis/blob/master/Retail Analytics.xlsx) I was given to workout upon.
 So here I will describe all the concepts about time-series modelling while I workout the problem.**

 <br>**NB:-First thing to realise when you get such a dataset is to realise that this is a time-series before we proceed further processing the data.**